LudovicBrossard/Tags-Overflow/README.md

     ```
     pip install -r requirements.txt
     ```
-- You can finally run the application using:
+- You can finally run the application.
+Note that you may need admin rights to do so (otherwise some DLL loading error may be returned).
     ```
     python api.py
     ```